On the behavior of stringy motives under Galois quasi-\'etale covers: Introduction

 It is worth noting that, in dimensions $\leq 3$, \autoref{que.questionIntro.} can be answered in the tame case due to recent advances in the minimal model program; see \cite[Proposition 5.2]{HaconWitaszekMMPLowCharacteristic}, \cf \cite[Theorem 3.4]{XuZhangNonvanishing}.
-Note also that the local \'etale fundamental group of a strongly $F$-regular singularity or a KLT singularity in dimension $3$ and characteristic $\ge 7$ is not only finite but also tame as shown in \cite{CarvajalSchwedeTuckerEtaleFundFsignature,CarvajalRojasStablerKollarFundamentalGroupKLTthreefolds}.
-On the other hand, even in dimension two, there are rational double points (in particular, KLT singularities) having no non-trivial tame quasi-\'etale cover, equivalently, whose local \'etale fundamental group has no non-trivial tame quotient \cite[p.
-15]{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp}.
-In general, the wild aspects in low characteristics tend to make problems much harder.
-For instance, Kawamata's technique using index-1 covers does not apply to characteristics $\le 3$ in dimension $2$ as log terminal singularities are not preserved by index-$1$ covers; so that a new approach is needed in this case.
+Note also that the local \'etale fundamental group of an $F$-regular singularity as well as the one of a KLT singularity in dimension $3$ and characteristic $\ge 7$ is not only finite but tame as shown in \cite{CarvajalSchwedeTuckerEtaleFundFsignature,CarvajalRojasStablerKollarFundamentalGroupKLTthreefolds}.
+On the other hand, even in dimension two, there are rational double points (hence KLT singularities) having no non-trivial tame quasi-\'etale cover, equivalently, whose local \'etale fundamental group has no non-trivial tame quotient \cite[p.15]{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp}.
+In general, the wild aspects in low characteristics make these problems much more difficult.
+For instance, Kawamata's method using index-$1$ covers does not apply to characteristics $\le 3$ in dimension $2$ as log terminal singularities are not preserved by index-$1$ covers.
+Thus, a new approach is needed in this case which we provide here.

-In this work, we propose a way to attack \autoref{que.questionIntro.} via \emph{stringy motives}; at least in dimensions $\leq 3$ where resolution of singularities and ($W\sO$-)rationality are available.
-We sketch our approach next.
+In this work, we propose a novel strategy to attack \autoref{que.questionIntro.} via \emph{stringy motives}; at least in dimensions $\leq 3$ where resolution of singularities and ($W\sO$-)rationality of KLT singularities are available.
+Loosely speaking, stringy motives are a hybrid between log discrepancies and Euler characteristics and are well-suited to the study of wild quotients.